Variation of Hodge Structure and Hodge modules

 \begin{theorem}\cite{AR} Let $U$ be the complement of a normal crossing divisor in a compact Kahler manifold $X$.
 Then intersection cohomology with coefficient in a polarized VHS on $U$ is isomorphic to $L^2$ cohomology for a suitable complete Kahler metric on $U$. \end{theorem}

-This theorem shows that $L^2$ cohomology is finite dimensional, and also intersection cohomology carries a pure Hodge structure.
+It follows that $L^2$ cohomology is finite dimensional, and also intersection cohomology carries a pure Hodge structure.
 The above theorem also gives a decomposition theorem for the direct image $f_*IC_X^{\bullet}L$, with $L$ a local system on $U$ and $f$ a proper or projective morphism.